Dog Tricks and Skills Clicker Training Cannington

 A dog that thinks instead of waits

-Pride in mastering complex tricks
+Pride in teaching complex tricks

 What Makes Clicker Training Work Faster